ferociousfox/React-wk1-2/notes.md

   * components reside in their own file, and are exported as a module so other areas of the application may import it.

+## Passing Props
+ * we pass props in component JSX tags.

+ * some awesome props options:
+  * MyExampleComponent.propTypes = {
+      exampleArray: PropTypes.array,
+      exampleBoolean: PropTypes.bool,
+      exampleFunction: PropTypes.func,
+      exampleNumber: PropTypes.number,
+      exampleObject: PropTypes.object,
+      exampleString: PropTypes.string,
+      exampleSymbol: PropTypes.symbol,
+      exampleReactElement: PropTypes.element,
+    }
+    exampleArrayOfNumbers: PropTypes.arrayOf(PropTypes.number),
+    exampleArrayOfStrings: PropTypes.arrayOf(PropTypes.string),
+    exampleClassTypeProp: PropTypes.instanceOf(ExampleClassName),
+    optionalEnum: PropTypes.oneOf(['ExampleClass', 'AnotherExampleClass']),

+## Pure Functions
+  * Pure function's return values are determined using only provided input values.
+  * Pure functions do not Ever alter external state or application data. i.e.
+  _consider_ function add(a, b){
+              return a + b;
+            }
+  _this function is pure because its return value is calculated using only the provided arguments(a and b), and it contains no code to alter anything else about the program.
+It accepts arguments(props) and returns a value(React elements)._
+  _becuase react components must be pure, they cannot actually alter their props. they can only take their arguments(props), compose them together into a portion of the UI and return the JSX results to be rendered._
+  _If a component needs to alter data, that data must be stored in something called state, never a prop. props are read-only._